 Many people never check their credit reports and find out at the worst possible time that they contain errors – for example, when they are applying for a mortgage.
 These mistakes could be caused by anything from a typographic error to an incorrect account posting to attempted identity theft.
 No matter what the cause, these errors can result in a higher interest rate, or prevent you from getting a loan at all.
-You are much better off looking for mistakes rather than discovering one by accident when you really need your credit.
+You are much better off looking for mistakes rather than discovering one by accident when you really need credit.

-It’s important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
+It's important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
 You are allowed one free credit report from each agency within a twelve-month period.
 You can also see your credit score and read your credit report for free by joining MoneyTips, where soon you will be able to access your three reports.

 Assuming you are starting with the credit reporting agencies, and you're not a member of Credit Manager, you need to initiate a Credit Dispute Form with them.
 You can initiate the dispute online or with a letter written to the reporting agency.
 All of the agencies steer you toward the online path because of convenience.
 However, there often is not enough room on the form to supply full explanations of the issue, or adequate means to supply supporting documents, such as proof of the correct date, amount, or terms of the debt.

 Send a copy of the same information to the creditor.
 If you send them a copy, they cannot claim that they were given incomplete investigative information if you decide to sue.